-These are the first preference when it comes to GRE mock tests.
-ETS conducts the actual GRE test and that is why ETS GRE Practice Tests are the most reliable of all.
-These are widely accepted as the best GRE practice tests that exist.
-Who could conduct a better mock test than the official test-maker itself!
+These are the first preferences when it comes to GRE mock tests.
+ETS conducts the actual GRE test, which is why ETS GRE Practice Tests are the most reliable.

-ETS mocks fall into two categories i.e., ETS free mocks and ETS paid mocks.
+ETS mocks fall into two categories, i.e., free and paid.

-These are called PowerPrep Online and you can do free GRE practice tests online with the score.
-These include two online tests and the two ETS paper-based tests (present at the end of the ETS books).
-You can have access to the two online tests once you have registered yourself for the actual GRE test.
+These are called PowerPrep Online; you can do free GRE practice tests online with the score.
+These include two online tests and two ETS paper-based tests (present at the end of the ETS books).
+You can access the two online tests once registered for the actual GRE test.
 These tests are easier in comparison to the actual GRE.

 They measure your score for the Quantitative Reasoning and the Verbal Reasoning sections and not for the Analytical Writing section.

-In short, the following are the four free GRE practice tests online with a score by ETS:
+In short, the following mock is available online by ETS:

-The PowerPrep Plus Online tests include three online mock tests, each sold separately.
-These are full-length tests unpublished questions.
-They measure scores for all three sections of the GRE test i.e., Quantitative Reasoning, Verbal Reasoning, and Analytical Writing.
-Not only this but they also offer explanations for the correct answers.
+The PowerPrep Plus Online tests include three mock tests sold separately.
+These are full-length tests and unpublished questions.
+They measure scores for all three sections of the GRE test, i.e., Quantitative Reasoning, Verbal Reasoning, and Analytical Writing.
+Not only this, but they also offer explanations for the correct answers.
 This explanation is missing in the unpaid version.

 Scholar Den Tests

-Scholarden has one free mock, which has the same difficulty level of the real GRE mock.
-It is the closest to the real GRE test.
+Scholarden has one free mock, closest to the actual GRE test.

-After taking all of the ETS Mocks which are the best GRE practice tests, you can go for the Manhattan GRE Mock Tests.
+After taking all of the ETS Mocks, the best GRE practice tests, you can go for the Manhattan GRE Mock Tests.

 These are a total of 6 tests.
-Out of these, 1 is free, and the complete 6 mocks cost 49$.
+Of these, one is free, and the six mocks cost $49.

-The Manhattan GRE Mock Tests are really good when it comes to practice, but they are not considered accurate predictors of the GRE test score.
-There always is a plus/minus 5 points difference between what you score on Manhattan mocks and that on the actual GRE test.
+The Manhattan GRE Mock Tests are good for practice but are not considered accurate predictors of the GRE test score.
+There is always a plus/minus 5-point difference between your score on Manhattan mocks and the GRE test.
 Despite this difference, GRE Mentors always recommend Manhattan – 6 Mocks as their second priority.

 If you want to take every mock that you can get your hands on (for the sake of practice), there are quite a few free GRE practice tests for you.
 Following is a list of tests you can have access to for free:

-You can take these 7 mock exams without paying a single penny.
+You can take these 3 practice exams without paying a single penny.
 Seize this opportunity to solve as many of them as you can.
-This will help you improve your speed and will acquaint you with newer questions.
+This will help you improve your speed and acquaint you with newer questions.

 ETS & Scholar Den Mock tests have always been our first preference.
-We encourage students to take these mock tests seriously as they will tell you a lot about where you stand and will predict your result on the actual test almost accurately.
+We encourage students to take these mock tests seriously as they will tell you much about where you stand and will predict your result on the actual test almost accurately.
 Our second preference is Manhattan Mock tests.
 These 6 tests are also very helpful.
 5 of them will cost you a bit, but they will tell you (very accurately) where you stand with your GRE preparation.
-However, there are a few mock tests that are although well-known, but we do not recommend them.
+However, there are a few well-known mock tests, but we do not recommend them.